rj3-030/delta-demo/README.md

 # delta-demo
-This is a Git and Github demo class
+This is a Git and Github demo class.